-- 16.2.1 General
+16.2.1 General

-- 16.2.2 Timing
+16.2.2 Timing

-- 16.2.3 Basics 16.2.3.1 Types of Cameras
+16.2.3 Basics

-- 16.2.4 Understanding the Parts of a Camera 16.2.4.1 Lenses 16.2.4.2 Focal Length 16.2.4.3 Depth of Field
+16.2.3.1 Types of Cameras

-Reprinted with permission from NFPA 921-2021, Guide for Fire and Explosion Investigators, Copyright ©2020 and NFPA 1033-2014, Professional Qualifications for Fire Investigator, Copyright ©2014, National Fire Protection Association, Quincy, MA 02169.
+Reprinted with permission from NFPA 921-2021, Guide for Fire and Explosion Investigators, Copyright ©2020 and NFPA 1033-2022, Professional Qualifications for Fire Investigator, Copyright ©2022, National Fire Protection Association, Quincy, MA 02169.
 This reprinted material is not the complete and official position of the National Fire Protection Association on the referenced subject which is represented only by the standard in its entirety.